7-18 May 2012

-Thinking economy over!
+Thinking over economy!
 Rethinking economy, or thinking economy is over!

 The understanding of “performance” differs in general in their aims, aesthetics and actions in both fields.
 Performance on stage has to do with appearance, or transformation, performance on ‘stock’ with accomplishment, growth and power (thrust).

-hile in the second week we would like to go more into alternative economic systems.
-For that we will collaborate with the behavioural economist Marieke Huysentruyt and will appropriate and translate economic ideas such as the ‘Gemeinwohlökonomie’ and Parecon.
+While in the second week we would like to go more into alternative economic systems.
+For that, we will collaborate with the behavioural economist Marieke Huysentruyt and will appropriate and translate economic ideas such as the ‘Gemeinwohlökonomie’ and Parecon.
 How are alternatives possible?
 How can art-making develop economic alternatives?
 How can the economy of art-making be reclaimed and recoined with other meanings and values?

 The workshops are based on a similar lab structure.
-In order to compare and relate the differing understandings of ‘performance’ in a practical an discursive way, we will setup a lab where artistic performances and economic performances should coexist, contradict and corrupt each other.
+In order to compare and relate the differing understandings of ‘performance’ in a practical a discursive way, we will set up a lab where artistic performances and economic performances should coexist, contradict and corrupt each other.